 1. Navigation Apps

-Arguably the most important app for any rideshare driver is navigation.
-The two main contenders here are Google Maps and Waze.
+After you figure out how to become an Uber driver and met the Uber driver requirements and/or Lyft driver requirements, you’ll need to figure out how to get around.
+The two main contenders for navigation apps are Google Maps and Waze.
 They both do pretty much the same thing, but each one has loyal fans all the same.
 Here are a few differences:

 A fan favorite, Google Maps offers a clean and easy-to-use interface without too much distracting info.
 It shows you real-time traffic and alternate routes, complete with ETAs.
 My favorite feature is that you can type a place name into the search bar (for example, “airport”) and Google will suggest addresses for you.
 This is a real time-saver when your passengers are too distracted to give you a full address.